Inclusive Event Planning

 - Sign language interpreters

 - Assistive listening devices

-Examples of auxiliary aids and services which are personal in nature, and may not be required include:
+Examples of auxiliary aids and services which are personal, and may not be required, include:

 - Hearing aids

 - Personal assistants